MarwanAl-Obaidi/Introduction-to-CS-programming/README.md

 ## Exercise 6_3
 Use the foreach statement to print out the character literals in the array “characters”.
 The output should be: Learn C#.

+## Exercise 7_2
+You are provided with a List of type string having the following names:
+Torvalds, Musk, Gates, Buffet, Dorsey.
+Modify the list so that the items are:
+Jobs, Musk, McAfee, Buffet, Wozniak.

+## Exercise 8_1
+Write a C# program which takes a file name as a command line argument and then prints the content of the file to the screen.
+Your program should check if a command line argument was provided and print “No filename provided!” if it does not exist.
+The program must also check that the provided file exists before reading it.

 ## Exercise 8_2
 Your task is to write a C# program which asks the user for a file name and content.
 Then the program creates the file with the user provided content.

+## Exercise 8_3
+Create a program which opens an existing file, prompts the user for content and appends the provided content to the file.

+## Exercise 8_4
+Create a program which reads the files in the current directory and prints them out one file name per line.

+## Exercise 9_1
+In this exercise your task is to define Movie class, its fields and the constructor.
+The class must be serializable.
+The class properties are Name, Length and Year and the constructor parameters are in the same order.